turingschool/career-development-curriculum-site/module_one/mod1_week2.md

 * Is there anyone you would recommend I talk to at your company or in the tech industry at large?
 Would you be able to make an introduction for me?

 #### FAQs & Things to Keep in Mind
+As you get started with networking at Turing, keep in mind

-* What constitutes networking?
-Do I have to talk to someone in person/on a call?
-A: Networking is building a relationship.
+* *What constitutes networking?
+Do I have to talk to someone in person/on a call?* A: Networking is building a relationship.
 To do that, it involves having a conversation.
 The way that conversation takes place -- on a call, through email or Slack messages, DMs on Twitter -- is entirely up to you.
-* How do I go about contacting someone if I don't have their email?
-A: There are [several sites listed here](/resources/outreach_networking_resources) that can help you find people's email addresses.
+* *How do I go about contacting someone if I don't have their email?* A: There are [several sites listed here](/resources/outreach_networking_resources) that can help you find people's email addresses.
-* What if my contact is busy this week and we can't connect to do this activity?
-A: That is totally fine.
-Things happen.
-But you should still set up a time with them to network with them once they are free.
-And in the meantime, try to reach out to a second person to network with (the more people you talk to over the course of your time at Turing, the better!).
-* Is this the only networking activity we'll be doing?
-A: No, we'll be exploring networking from multiple different angles and discuss how to approach it for both general research and for job applications.
+* *Is this the only networking activity we'll be doing?* A: No, we'll be exploring networking from multiple different angles and discuss how to approach it for both general research and for job applications.
 This activity is meant to get you started!

 ## Check for Understanding
 Complete the [final section of the refection sheet for this lesson](https://docs.google.com/document/d/1EQ6eMTKmS0xeLMfmAu1bxZtkQzeIW0BFlye-DlpSkSk/edit?usp=sharing) by creating your networking goal. **This is a deliverable for Mod 1.** <a name="cfu"></a>